Jr-Einstein/Password-Protected-Website/README.md

 This project is licensed under the [MIT License](LICENSE).

+## TESTING 🧪
 Feel free to customize and use this password protected website for your own purposes.
-You May Visit The Website By Clicking [Here](https://jr-einstein.github.io/Password-Protected-Website/)
+You May Visit The Website By Clicking [Here.](https://jr-einstein.github.io/Password-Protected-Website/)

 ## Contributions 🙌